-- Fencing on lots other than where provided is the responsibility of the Purchaser to construct.
-Maintenance of all fencing is the sole responsibility of the Purchaser. - All fencing within the neighbourhood shall be constructed in accordance with the fence details for wood screen fencing, chain link fencing and decorative steel fencing provided in Appendix B. - Fencing for typical lots shall be designed as shown in Figure 2: Fencing Plan Typical Lots, with 1.5 m wood screen fencing along the rear and side yards.
-Fencing height may be reduced to 1.2 m along the length of the house structure.
+Fencing on lots other than where provided is the responsibility of the Purchaser to construct.
+Maintenance of all fencing is the sole responsibility of the Purchaser.

+- All fencing within the neighbourhood shall be constructed in accordance with the fence details for wood screen fencing and decorative steel fencing provided in Appendix B. - Fencing for typical lots shall be designed as shown in Figure 2: Fencing Plan Typical Lots, with 1.8m wood screen fencing along the rear and side yards.
+Fencing height may be reduced to 1.2m along the length of the house structure.